miguelgandra/moby/README.md

 ## Contributing
-Any contributions from the community are greatly appreciated!
+Any contributions from the community are warmly welcome!
 If you have suggestions, bug reports, or would like to contribute code, please feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the GPL v3 license.